artempl88/SnapSentry/readme.md

 A webcam connected to your computer
 Python 3 installed on your computer
 ## Installation and Setup
-Download the WebCam Thief Catcher script from the repository.
+Download the SnapSentry script from the repository.
 Install the required Python packages by running pip install -r requirements.txt in your terminal or command prompt.
 Update the email configuration in the script to receive email alerts.
 Run the script with the command python webcam_thief_catcher.py